yingdanlu/yingdanlu/_pages/research.md

 Digital experiences capture an increasingly large part of life, making them a preferred, if not required, method to describe and theorize about human behavior.
 Digital media also shape behavior by enabling people to switch between different content easily, and create unique threads of experiences that pass quickly through numerous information categories.
 Current methods of recording digital experiences provide only partial reconstructions of digital lives that weave – often within seconds – among multiple applications, locations, functions, and media.
 We describe an end-to-end system for capturing and analyzing the “screenome” of life in media, i.e., the record of individual experiences represented as a sequence of screens that people view and interact with over time.
 The system includes software that collects screenshots, extracts text and images, and allows searching of a screenshot database.
 We discuss how the system can be used to elaborate current theories about psychological processing of technology, and suggest new theoretical questions that are enabled by multiple timescale analyses.
 Capabilities of the system are highlighted with eight research examples that analyze screens from adults who have generated data within the system.
 We end with a discussion of future uses, limitations, theory, and privacy.

-<b>Lu, Y.</b> (2015). <b>Social Media Technology and Female Emancipation in China: Case Study in Sina-Weibo</b>, <i>Synergy: The Journal of Contemporary Asian Studies</i>, University of Toronto, 12(1). [(online access)](http://utsynergyjournal.org/2015/12/04/social-media-technology-and-female-emancipation-in-china-case-study-in-sina-weibo)

 ## Working Papers / Selected Works in Progress

+<b>Lu, Y.</b>, & Shen, C. (Revise and Resubmit).
+Unpacking Multimodal Fact-checking: Features and Engagement of Fact-checking Videos on Chinese TikTok (Douyin). _Social Media + Society_.

+Chen, K., <b>Lu, Y.</b>, & Wang, Y. (Revise and Resubmit).
+Toward an Evidence-Driven Understanding of Digital Trace Research on China. _Information, Communication \& Society_.
+[Co-first author]

-"<b>Pandemic Nationalism: Use of Government Social Media for Political Information and Belief in COVID-19 Conspiracy Theories in China,"</b> with Anfan Chen, Kaiping Chen, and Aaron Ng, Revise and Resubmit, <i>The International Journal of Press & Politics</i>
+Chen, A., <b>Lu, Y.</b>, Chen, K., & Ng, A. (Revise and Resubmit).
+Pandemic Nationalism: Use of Government Social Media for Political Information and Belief in COVID-19 Conspiracy Theories in China. _The International Journal of Press/Politics_. [co-first author]

-"<b>Information Flows Between Global and Chinese Social Media,"</b> with Jack Schaefer, Kunwoo park, Jungseock Joo, and Jennifer Pan, Revise and Resubmit, <i>The International Journal of Press & Politics</i>

-"<b>Unpacking multimodal fact-checking: Features and engagement of fact-checking videos on Chinese TikTok (Douyin),"</b> with Cuihua Cindy Shen, Under review

-"<b>Toward an Evidence-Driven Understanding of China Digital Trace Research and Quality Criteria in Chinese Communication Research,"</b> with Kaiping Chen and Yiming Wang, Under review

-"<b>The Influencer Pay Gap: Platform Labor Meets Racial Capitalism,"</b> with Angèle Christin, Under review
+Christin, A., & <b>Lu, Y.</b> (Revise and Resubmit).
+The Influencer Pay Gap: Platform Labor Meets Racial Capitalism. _New Media & Society_.

+<b>Lu, Y.</b>, & Peng, Y. (Extended abstract accepted, full paper under review).
+The Mobilizing Power of Visual Media across Cycles of Social Movements. _Political Communication_.

-"<b>The Evolution of Propaganda in the Digital Age,"</b> with Jennifer Pan, Yiqing Xu, and Xu Xu, Manuscript in preparation
+<b>Lu, Y.</b>, Pan, J., Xu, X., & Xu, Y.  The Evolution of Propaganda in the Digital Age: Chinese Government Mobilization on Douyin (Manuscript in preparation).

+<b>Lu, Y.</b>, Liu, S., & Hancock, J. Computational Approaches to Understanding Credibility in Video-Based Misinformation: An Analysis of Covid-19 Content on TikTok (Manuscript in preparation).

+Pan, J., <b>Lu, Y.</b>, & Chen, A. The Chilling Effect of Decreasing Anonymity on Chinese Social Media.
+(Manuscript in preparation). [co-first author]

 ## Invited Talks / Guest Lectures